rust-lang/rfcs/text/0000-edition-2021-and-beyond.md

 [RFC 2052]: https://github.com/rust-lang/rfcs/blob/master/text/2052-epochs.md

-This RFC proposes a specific answer to those questions:
+This RFC proposes various clarifications to the edition process going forward:

 * We will do new Rust editions on a regular, three-year cadence.
     * We will roll out an edition regardless of whether there are breaking changes.